Prag8855/aab/content/guides/find-a-flat-in-berlin.md

     Use the [Hypofriend apartment bot](https://hypofriend.de/en/lp/immofriend), [@berlinflatsbot](https://t.me/berlinflatsbot) and [Flathunters](https://flathunter.codders.io/).
 You get a notification when there are new apartments.
 - **Alerts and notifications**
     Install the [Kleinanzeigen](https://themen.ebay-kleinanzeigen.de/mobile-apps/) and [ImmoScout24](https://www.immobilienscout24.de/mobile-services/) apps, and create alerts for new apartment listings.[^44] Turn on push notifications for the Facebook groups you follow.
+- **Automatic messaging**
+    [Get The Flat](https://gettheflat.com/) automatically writes to the landlord when it finds apartments that fit your needs.
+It's expensive.

 ![Facebook group notifications 1](/images/facebook-group-notifications-1.png)